evilash/InterviewProject/README.md

 This is app was built to help check your XCUITest skills.
 Please clone the project and start building out your tests!

 ## Your Mission Should You Decide to Choose It
-1. Get app prepared for testing
+1. Get project prepared for testing
-2. Build the app locally
+2. Build the project locally
 3. Create tests based off of app functionality

 ## Instructions